 Ajaat or Ajaad is a Thai cucumber salad made with sliced cucumbers, shallots, and chilis quickly pickled with vinegar, sugar, and salt and topped off with fresh cilantro.
 This simple recipe uses simple ingredients but holds all the bold flavors found often in Thai food.

-This easy Thai cucumber salad recipe is a great side dish to serve with several Thai dishes.
-Serving this cooling cucumber salad as a side dish to spicy dishes helps tempers the spiciness Thai food is known for.
 The following easy recipes are the perfect pair for this delicious salad.
 Easy chicken satay recipe, Thai shrimp cakes with sweet chili sauce, Thai pork belly with yellow curry, or Easy Thai yellow curry with chicken.

 Why This Recipe Works